-When the BE1-51/27C is used to protect for faults on either side of a delta-wye power transformer, phase overcurrent units should be supplied on all three phases (either three single-phase relays or one three-phase relay).
-For this application, each phase time overcurrent element should be controlled by the phase-to-ground voltage on its phase rather than by the phase-phase voltage.
+Phase overcurrent units should be supplied on all three phases.
+Either three single-phase relays or one three-phase relay when the objective is to protect for phase-phase faults on the other side of a delta-wye power transformer.
+Currents at the relay for a three-phase fault are in the proportions of 2:1:1 in the three phases, so only one phase sees the higher current level.
+For this application, each phase time-overcurrent element should be restrained by the phase-to-ground voltage on its phase, rather than by the phase-phase voltage.